Our Favorite Destinations That Keep Us Grounded— Taormina, Italy

 Memories That Shape Us

 The memories my mother and I have created here have profoundly shaped who we are.
 Taormina is more than a destination to us; it’s a place of growth, inspiration, and family connection.
-While the town has grown in popularity and is no longer the hidden gem it once was, it still holds deep history — from the beautiful church in the piazza to the ancient Greek theater where film festivals, concerts, and movies come alive.
+While the town has grown in popularity and is no longer the hidden gem it once was, it still holds deep history from the beautiful church in the piazza to the ancient Greek theater where film festivals, concerts, and movies come alive.

-The privilege of traveling and experiencing Taormina is a gift I owe entirely to my mother and the people we have met along the way.
-Thank you for joining us in this story — and please feel free to reach out for more suggestions, stories, or simply chat when you plan your visit to Taormina.
+Thank you for reading until the very end of our experiences and please feel free to reach out for more suggestions, stories, or simply chat when you plan your visit to Taormina.

 Next destination in this series: Japan — exploring the serenity of Kyoto and the stylish but calm vibes of Minamiaoyama.